MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/apply-rules-to-workflow-states.md

 When specifying the condition, `A work item state moved from ...`, you can specify only that condition.
 You can specify up to 10 actions.

-### Example of restricting state transitions and Approved state
+### Example of restricting state transitions and an approval process

 In keeping with the terminology used by a business group, the following workflow states are defined for the User Story.
 The *New*, *Resolved*, and *Removed* inherited states are hidden.
 Instead, *Proposed*, *In Review*, and *Cut* States are used.
 In addition, three additional States are defined: *Investigate*, *Design*, and *Approved*.
 These States should follow the sequence as shown in the following image.